tsunrise/fret-trainer/README.md

-# Guitar Fret Trainer
+# Guitar Fret Trainer 🎸

-A CLI application in Python that helps users learn guitar fret positions.
+A simple CLI tool for help you memorize guitar fret positions.

+I'm using it for my daily exercises and find it useful.

 ## Requirements